-It is very skillfully laid out as a Park and Pleasure Grounds, full advantage has been taken in the layout of the natural features, and is now a local beauty spot, attracting many thousands of visitors during the course of the year.
+It is very skilfully laid out as a Park and Pleasure Grounds, full advantage has been taken in the layout of the natural features, and is now a local beauty spot, attracting many thousands of visitors during the course of the year.

-It has extensive flowerbeds and borders, shubberies, a playing pitch, a bandstand and conveniences.
+It has extensive flowerbeds and borders, shrubberies, a playing pitch, a bandstand and conveniences.
 There is also a well equipped Children's Playground and paddling pool which opens in the summer months as well as a Bowling Green and three hard Tennis Courts.

 The Park is within easy reach of the town being situated on high ground there are fine views of the surrounding countryside.